algofairness/info-access-clusters/README.md

+# information access regression info
+The code in C++ code/, main.py, vector_analysis.py, and data_rep.py runs an independent cascade simulation to generate vectors, runs analysis on those vectors, and represents the results visually.

+Run the code:
+  - to run an experiment, type the following: python3 main.py config_files/testing.ini
+    where testing.ini is the config file corresponding to your experiment

+Directory Structure:
+  - Make sure you have an output directory whose path matches the one in the config file variable [FILES][outputDir].
+This is where your results will go
+  - For organizational purposes it is recommended to have an input directory as well
-when writing paths to directories, include the slash at the end i.e, to write the path to directory Bar, use .../Foo/Bar/
+  - When writing paths to directories in the config file, always include the slash at the end of the path to a directory (i.e, use .../Foo/Bar/ NOT .../Foo/Bar)

+Config Files:
+  - find config files in the config_files folder
+  - see EXAMPLE.ini for a guide of how to use config files
+  - generally try to have a unique [GENERAL][experimentName] for each file
+  - NOTE: config files from previous experiments will not always work when run again. this is because as the pipeline grown, I add things to the config file.
+So always check the format of the most recent config file (EXAMPLE.ini) before running

-when adding an analysis method, make sure to add:
+When adding an analysis method, make sure to add:
   - variable to config file
   - global variable to main
   - clause to main.run_analysis()